Knowledge Base Sections ▾

 ManufacturerMoonshot AI (Beijing)MiniMax (Shanghai)

-Company Founded20232021
+Company founded20232021

 ArchitectureMoEMoE + linear attention

-Context Window200,000 tokens200,000 tokens
+Context window200,000 tokens200,000 tokens

-StrengthsReasoning, long context, code generationLong context, efficient (linear) attention
+StrengthReasoning, long context, code generationLong context, efficient (linear) attention

-Price via JoinGonka$0.003 per 1M tokens$0.003 per 1M tokens
+Price via JoinGonka$0.0032 per 1M tokens$0.0032 per 1M tokens

 API Identifiermoonshotai/Kimi-K2.6MiniMaxAI/MiniMax-M2.7

-Status in Gonka networkLaunched via DevShards (May 2026)Launched via v0.2.13 upgrade (May 2026)
+Status on Gonka networkLaunched via DevShards (May 2026)Launched via upgrade v0.2.13 (May 2026)

 DevShards: How Gonka Launched the Second Model